AnisAkram/Spam-Email-Dtection-/README.md

-# Spam-Email-Dtection-
+# Email Spam Detection System
-Creted using Google colab.
+Machine learning project for classifying spam and ham emails using Logistic Regression and Naive Bayes.